Let’s be real. The words “vagina” and “tear” are not two words that any woman wants to see in the same sentence.

 The long recovery process can be very frustrating, especially if you’re trying to look after yourself while caring for a newborn baby.

-• Keep it clean: Use a peri bottle when you go to the bathroom and squirt water onto your vulva while you pee.
+Keep it clean: Use a peri bottle when you go to the bathroom and squirt water onto your vulva while you pee.
 This will stop your urine from burning.
-Afterwards, pat yourself dry with toilet paper instead of wiping.
+Afterward, pat yourself dry with toilet paper instead of wiping.
+[5]

-• Take a dip: Sitz baths are shallow, cool baths where you soak your bottom for 10-15 minutes to reduce pain and swelling.
-Note: most doctors would recommend that you avoid full baths until after your stitches have completely healed.
+Take a dip: Sitz baths are shallow, cool baths where you soak your bottom for 10-15 minutes to reduce pain and swelling.
+Most doctors would recommend that you avoid full baths until after your stitches have completely healed.

-Call your healthcare provider urgently if your bleeding or pain gets worse or if you spike a fever.
-These can be signs of infection.
+If your bleeding or pain gets worse or if you spike a fever, call your doctor immediately.

 It’s crazy that even though it’s very common, tearing can still be a taboo subject.